 As with any fitness goal, you need to have regular weight training workouts in order to see noticeable results, but don’t forget rest days.
 It’s important that your muscles repair in between sessions.
 This will prevent any injuries.

-We Recommend: If you're starting out and still want a good size weight stack
+We Recommend: If you’re starting out and want something that will progress with you

 We Recommend: If you want a good range of exercises and want to lift heavy